fecgov/fec-testing/Testing-Scripts/Test-Script_2017-08-03.md

 - What is your background?
 - Do you visit the FEC website often?

+### Homepage questions
 - When you come to the FEC's website, what kinds of information are you looking for?
     - Can you try to find that information with what you see here?
     - What were you doing the last time you came to the FEC website?
 Can you try to do that same thing again?
     - What is another reason you might come to the FEC website?
 Can you accomplish that goal with what you see here?

-### Homepage questions
-- Imagine that you heard the Commission discussed an issue relevant to your interests in a prior meeting.
+- Imagine that you heard the Commission reccently discussed an issue relevant to your interests.
 Where would you look to find that information?

 - If you wanted to see when the Commission is meeting next, how would you find that information?